software-mansion/react-native-gesture-handler/docs/docs/handler-pan.md

 If your app relies on multi touch pan handling this section provides some information how the default behavior differs between the platform and how (if necessary) it can be unified.

 The difference in multi touch pan handling lies in the way how translation properties during the event are being calculated.
-On iOS the default behavior when more than one figer is placed on the screen is to treat this situation as if only one pointer was placed in the center of mass (average position of all the pointers).
+On iOS the default behavior when more than one finger is placed on the screen is to treat this situation as if only one pointer was placed in the center of mass (average position of all the pointers).
 This applies also to many platform native components that handle touch even if not primarily interested in multi touch interactions like for example UIScrollView component.

 The default behavior for native components like scroll view, pager views or drawers is different and hence gesture handler defaults to that when it comes to pan handling.